DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Wait a bit for everything to load (wait after all messages on the top left side of the screen disappear).

 At second, remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section if that wasn't done before.
-Then continue with configurations below.

-* **Diziet’s Auto Outfits** - In configuration settings, check the option to unset all hotkeys for this mod.
-The mod's main functionality doesn't even need them and it allows us to use them for different mods.
-* **End Times** - Lock the slider to not be tempted to change the final date all time.
-One in-game year (approximately **18 real life days**) is good enough (and even feels right somehow) as a default setting to do many other things in between saving the world for the first time.
-And don't worry - **the game won't end if you kill Alduin**.
-Also disable the spell and countdown as those are pretty annoying.
-You can always enter into MCM again to see how much time you have left.
-* **Smart NPC Potions** - Standard potion drops aren’t affected, so set an option to drop this mod’s potions to 0%.
-Change the chance of NPCs having potions to 20% (we don’t want everyone to have those, right?) and the number of potions to 3.
-* **Werewolf Widget Control (if you are using the mod from the *Interface* section)** - Change opacity to 60 and text colour to white.
-The timer won’t work during your first transformation, after transforming at least once, save your game.
-When you transform again, it will be at the top of the screen near your compass.
-* **Wyrmstooth** - Change starting requirements to be the quest starting after _A Blade in the Dark_ quest is done (otherwise it feels too soon for an organization to give this quest out).

-Now we need to activate some of the mods to actually make them work.
-Close the MCM menu and the system page and do this:
+Now you can turn on the following mods to decide if you would want to use them.
+They affect just the visual side of the game.
+If you aren't a fan, just press the same button once again to turn them off.

 * **Animated Shouts** - Press your right *Alt* key.
 * **Look What You See** - Press your *V* key.